shczhen/aws-cloudformation-bookshop-test/README.md

 ### CloudFormation stack

-Delete the stack in CloudFormation service in AWS Management Console.
+- Delete the stack in CloudFormation service in AWS Management Console.

+- Delete the S3 bucket in S3 service in AWS Management Console.

 ### Step-by-step guide